 There are many marketing strategies, from direct mail to social media.
 The best marketing campaigns are effective at reaching their target audience.

 Marketing campaigns are often considered the lifeblood of businesses.
 They are responsible for bringing new customers into the fold, increasing sales and driving profits.

 Some inventions have had a lasting impact on society and marketing campaigns.
 Some of these include the printing press, the introduction of television, and even the creation of the Internet.

 What campaigns would you choose as the best marketing campaigns of all time?

-In the past, television, radio and newspaper were the media of choice for campaigns.
+In the past, television, radio and newspapers were the media of choice for campaigns.
 In today’s data-driven world, though the medium may have changed, the essential elements of a good marketing campaign have not changed.

-The article notes that control shifted from marketers and traditional media timing their messages and forcing consumers to see ads as a trade-off for the content they wanted to see to the consumer wielding remote control and computer mouse.
+The article notes that control shifted from marketers and traditional media timing their powerful messages and forcing consumers to see ads as a trade-off for the content they wanted to see to the consumer wielding a remote control and computer mouse.

-The Best Marketing Campaigns of All Time
+What Are The Best Marketing Campaigns of All Time?

 Nike: Just Do It (1988)

 This iconic campaign was introduced in 1988, and its core message, “Just Do It”, still works 30+ years later.
 Nike’s campaign positioned it as an innovative marketing firm selling footwear.